Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 Indexing based on attributes sometimes can be limiting.
 First of all, the catalog is indiscriminate in that it attempts to index every attribute that's listed against an index or metadata column for every object.
-Secondly, it is not always feasible to add a method or attribute to a class just to calculate an indexed value.
+Secondly, it's not always feasible to add a method or attribute to a class just to calculate an indexed value.

 Plone 3.3 and later ships with a package called [`plone.indexer`](https://pypi.org/project/plone.indexer/) to help make it easier to write custom indexers.
 These are components that are invoked to calculate the value which the catalog sees when it tries to index a given attribute.